ThreatConnect-Inc/threatconnect-playbooks/playbooks/TCPB-UA-SlashNext Abuse Inbox/README.md

 6) Each malicious URL is created as an Indicator and associated with the report.
 7) An in-platform notification is generated to review the report.
 8) A response is sent back to the From address for the original email to indicate the status of the scan.

+## Requirements
+In order to make use of this Playbook, you will need to install the SlashNext Phishing Incident Response App into your instance of the ThreatConnect Platform.
+This app along with the documentation is available here: https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/apps/SlashNext%20Phishing%20Incident%20Response